roybrouwer/lightning-talks-firebase/README.md

 #### Create a web app

 You can add a web app in the project settings, in the "Your apps" section.
+Check the "Also setup Firebase Hosting" checkbox.

 #### Copy the web app config